HOURS OF OPERATION:

 How many people can be photographed at once?
 On account of size restrictions in the studio, we can easily shoot 3 people on the 5x7 plate and 2 people on the 4x5 plate.
 Due to a very shallow depth of field, the more people in the frame, the more difficult it becomes to achieve perfect focus.
 We are always willing to try a group shot out and see what we get.

 What is included in a portrait session?
 A session includes one tintype, unless additional plates are purchased.
 We develop the plate in front of you.
 If you would like to make changes, let the photographer know and we will re shoot at no cost.
+(Maximum of two reshoots).

 Can I bring my child or pet to the studio?
 Yes!
 We ask that you just let us know prior to your appointment.
 All pets must be well trained and capable of holding a 'stay' command.
 Bring treats! ***Please also be aware that this process requires the subject to be completely still.
 In our experience, capturing portraits of young children and pets with this antique method is quite difficult.
 We always like a challenge but just keep this in mind when booking an appointment.
+Please also keep in mind that the tintype studio is not the most child friendly place.
+Wet plate photography is a chemical process.
+There are chemicals stored in my studio and used during each session.
+The lighting I use may make children & animals upset or uncomfortable.
+These lights are extremely fragile, expensive and heavy.
+Any mishaps or broken equipment will result in a break you buy fee.
+It's important that children (and adults!) in the studio are able to sit still and follow direction.

 Are marks on my image normal ?
 For the most part, yes.
 Tintypes/Ambrotypes are imperfect, thats what makes them so special.
 This style of photography is over 150 years old and a chemical process.
 Minor flaws due to chemistry and evidence of handling are normal.
 If any of these detract from the image, let us know before we finish the photograph, and we can re shoot at no cost.